How Hear Me Now Helps

-Here are some examples of how My Health Guide can help people with learning disabilities and those who support them.
+Here are some examples of how Hear Me Now can help people with learning disabilities and those who support them.
 Please let us know if you have more examples which you’re happy to share!
-You can also look at our Case Studies section to learn more about My Health Guide use.
+You can also look at our Case Studies section to learn more about Hear Me Now use.

 Trish Bailey, Clinical Care Director: Children & Learning Disability Services, Humber NHS Foundation Trust